Our PSHE coordinator is Mrs M. Fogarty

 Why do we teach what we teach?
 (Our intent)

 At St. Mary’s, we want to ensure children feel safe in a caring and inclusive community; where everyone is equal and everyone matters.
 Our aim is to promote personal, social, spiritual and health education, as well as emotional development and well-being for all pupils.
-Building on statutory content in the national curriculum, we aim to provide consistency by following the ‘Jigsaw’ scheme of work as well as the ‘Choices’ programme in years 5 & 6.
+Building on statutory content in the national curriculum, we aim to provide consistency by following the ‘Jigsaw’ scheme of work.
 We aim to provide pupils with the knowledge, understanding, attitudes, values and skills they need in order to reach their potential as an individual and within the wider community.
 This will enable them to learn life skills to assist their personal, spiritual and physical growth.
 We want our children to explore the changes within today’s society, so they can build their understanding of the rights and responsibilities that are part of being an outstanding citizen, thus meeting our school’s core values and ethos.

 How do we teach it?
 (Our implementation)